andrewdoss/seattle-food/README.md

 (note, some areas are unavailable in this prototype).
 I also plotted % Asian population and % Non-English Speakers (all normalized to 0-1 range).
-Are latitude and longitude potentially serving as a proxy for predictors that would not be acceptable in a government auditing model?
+Are latitude and longitude potentially serving as a proxy for predictors that would not be acceptable in a public government auditing model?

 ![Alt text](/assets/choropleth-bias.JPG?raw=true "Choropleth Bias")